-- 1.12 There are currently five designated neighbourhood areas for the parish of Blaby, the parish of Elmesthorpe, the 'Fosse villages', the parish of Leicester Forest East and the parish of Cosby.
-Each of the neighbourhood planning groups is preparing neighbourhood plans, although at different stages of the process. - 1.13 The Council will work with the neighbourhood groups in preparing these plans.
+- 1.10 The Blaby Neighbourhood Plan was 'made' by the District Council on 22 February 2018.
+There are five other designated neighbourhood areas for the parish of Glenfield, the parish of Elmesthorpe, the 'Fosse villages', the parish of Leicester Forest East and the parish of Cosby.
+Each of the neighbourhood planning groups is preparing neighbourhood plans, although at different stages of the process. - 1.11 The Council will work with the neighbourhood groups in preparing these plans.
 It is not the intention of the Delivery DPD to duplicate the policies and proposals of these Neighbourhood Plans.